Thanks to September for suggesting our Baby Name of the Day.

 First up: Archbishop Thomas à Becket, who served in the twelfth century under King Henry II of England.
 Incidentally, in his lifetime, he was plain old Thomas Becket.
 The ‘à’ was added centuries later.

 In any case, Becket went toe-to-toe with the king over the rights of the monarch to exercise authority over the church.
 After much drama, they had reached a compromise, and Becket returned from exile in France.

 But just as they patched things up, Becket set Henry II off again.
 And the king muttered something like this: Will no one rid us of this pesky priest?

 The king’s loyal followers took it as an order, and off they went to kill the archbishop.

-Along with Edward Albee, Tom Stoppard, Eugene Ionesco, Jean Genet, and a number of others, his works are usually considered “Theater of the Absurd” – plays where the characters fail to find meaning or reach a defined goal.
-It’s something of a bleak worldview, not made for bedtime stories.
+Along with Edward Albee, Tom Stoppard, Eugene Ionesco, Jean Genet, and a number of others, Beckett’s works are usually considered “Theater of the Absurd” – plays where the characters fail to find meaning or reach a defined goal.
+They’re not exactly bedtime stories.